 It’s Monkey Bread meets King Cake drizzled in a Pecan Praline sauce that will have you singing Laissez les bon temps roulez….all day.

-If ever you’ve been given the side eye for feasting on King Cake for breakfast, today’s recipe for King Cake Pull Apart Bread solves that issue entirely.
-You’re actually being encouraged to enjoy it for breakfast with zero judgement and guilt coming your way.
+If ever you’ve been given the side-eye for feasting on King Cake for breakfast, today’s recipe for King Cake Pull Apart Bread solves that issue entirely.
+You’re actually being encouraged to enjoy it for breakfast with zero judgment and guilt coming your way.

 Well, a tiny bit of guilt perhaps, especially if you vowed to give up sweets last week.

 - 2 cans (16.3 ounces) refrigerated Homestyle Buttermilk Biscuits